The Football Code

 IFAF also believes:

-In his relationship with players under his care, the coach should
+In their relationship with players under their care, the coach should

 The coach should never place the value of a win above that of instilling

-the highest desirable ideals and character traits in his players.
-The
+the highest desirable ideals and character traits in their players.

-safety and welfare of his players should always be uppermost in his mind,
+The safety and welfare of their players should always be uppermost in

-and they must never be sacrificed for any personal prestige or selfish
+their mind, and they must never be sacrificed for any personal prestige

-certain rules exist that are designed to protect the player and provide
+rules exist that are designed to protect the player and provide common

-deliberate unsportsmanlike conduct, have no place in the game of football,
+or to teach deliberate unsportsmanlike conduct, have no place in the

-nor has any coach guilty of such teaching any right to call himself a
+game of football, nor has any coach guilty of such teaching any right

-coach.
-The coach should set the example for winning without boasting and
+The coach should set the example for winning without boasting and losing

-losing without bitterness.
-A coach who conducts himself according to these
+A coach who conducts themself according to these principles need have

 The diagnosis and treatment of injuries is a medical problem and should